Last Updated: January 2022

 - Residential Network access to the University’s network services may not be used for commercial purposes, for personal financial gain, nor may the services be exchanged for money or any other thing of value.
 Advertising of the availability for sale of miscellaneous used personal property belonging to the resident is not commercial within the meaning of this paragraph.

-Residents and their guests are expected to abide by the spirit of these policies and all guidelines mentioned herein when using these resources.
-Because technology evolves, new policies, procedures, and guidelines for ensuring that all users have the opportunity to pursue their academic and personal objectives unimpeded may be added as incidents warrant it.
+Residents and their guests are expected to abide by these policies and all guidelines mentioned herein when using these resources.
+Because technology evolves, new policies, procedures, and guidelines may be updated as needed.

 Computer Security Policies